 With psychological dis-ease such as stress, depression, anxiety or overwhelm, therapist and client gently work together to explore its physical manifestation to help find ease.
 This form of therapy can also help a person navigate their way through a crisis, a junction in life, a yearning for an embodied way of life, or a deeper journey of self-exploration.

 What sets this practice apart from other psychotherapeutic approaches is attuned touch, which can be very effective when wounding has occurred from conception until the age of about 2 years old, before a child can express themselves verbally.
 The touch is sensitive to physical and emotional states, it is trauma-sensitive, and can be experienced on skin or on clothes.
 The biodynamic approach treats each unique person with all their many layers, rather than as a body or a part thereof.

-Nicola is a trainee biodynamic psychotherapist (UKCP), a biodynamic massage therapist, full member of the Association of Biodynamic Therapists, currently in her fourth year studying a post graduate diploma in biodynamic body psychotherapy.
+Nicola is a trainee biodynamic psychotherapist (UKCP), a biodynamic massage therapist and full member of the Association of Biodynamic Therapists.

-She was born and grew up in South Africa, has lived in different countries in Africa and Europe, speaks English and French, and embraces diversity.
-She honours the bravery of humans committed to deepening their understanding of, and relationship with themselves, their loved ones, others and our precious planet.
+She was born and grew up in South Africa, has lived in different countries in Africa and Europe, speaks English, French, and some Italian.
+She embraces diversity and honours the bravery of humans committed to deepening their understanding of, and relationship with themselves, their loved ones, others and our precious planet.
 She believes this individual work can have a ripple effect to the level of global healing.

 if you experience or are experiencing